jomof/cdep/README.md

 Now edit cdep.yml file to add a line like this.

      dependencies:
-     - compile: com.github.jomof:sqllite:3.16.2-rev9
+     - compile: com.github.jomof:sqllite:3.16.2-rev14

-This tell CDeps that this project depends on SQLLite.
+This tell CDeps that this project depends on SQLite.

 Next, run cdep command to download SQLLite and build CMake modules for it.